 Such a designation on a football indicates that it has been tested officially and found to be in compliance with specific technical requirements, different for each category and additional to the minimum specifications stipulated in Law 2.
-The list of the
+The list of the additional requirements specific to each of the respective categories must be approved by the International F.A.
+Board.
+The institutes conducting the tests are subject to the approval of FIFA.

-National association competitions may require the use of balls bearing any one of these three designations.
+Member association competitions may require the use of balls bearing any one of these three designations.

-In all other matches the ball used must satisfy the requirements of Law 2.
+In all other matches, the ball used must satisfy the requirements of Law 2.

-In FIFA competition matches and in competition matches organised under the auspices of the confederations and national associations, no kind of commercial advertising on the ball is permitted, except for the emblem of the competition, the competition organiser and the authorised trademark of the manufacturer.
+In FIFA competition matches and in competition matches organised under the auspices of the confederations and member associations, no kind of commercial advertising on the ball is permitted, except for the emblem of the competition, the competition organiser and the authorised trademark of the manufacturer.
 The competition regulations may restrict the size and number of such markings.